jackyzha0/jackyzha0.github.io/content/thoughts/emptiness.md

 > In order for a glass to even be empty, it should first and foremost be there.

-Emptiness means empty of independent existence -- all things are [interdependent](thoughts/interdependence.md)
+Emptiness means empty of independent existence -- all things are [interdependent](thoughts/interdependence.md).
 Thus, form is emptiness but emptiness is form (existence is to depend on others).
+This is sometimes referred to as dependent origination.

 ## Indra's Net
 [Source: Indra's net on *Wikipedia*](https://en.wikipedia.org/wiki/Indra%27s_net)